Finite-momentum superconductivity with singlet-triplet mixing in an altermagnetic metal: A pairing instability analysis: Model Hamiltonian

 In the interaction Hamiltonian $\mathcal{H}_{\textrm{int}}$, we assume a short-range interaction potential and adopt the extended attractive Hubbard $U$-$V$ model, which incorporates both on-site ($U$) and nearest-neighbor ($V$ and $V_{\sigma}$) pairing interaction terms \citep{Hong2025}:

 where $\delta=\pm\hat{x},\pm\hat{y}$ labels the four nearest neighbors, and $n_{i\sigma}=c_{i\sigma}^{\dagger}c_{i\sigma}$ denotes the electron number operator at lattice site $i$.
 The on-site interaction acts only between spin-up and spin-down electrons due to the Pauli exclusion principle.
 In contrast, the nearest-neighbor interaction can occur between electrons with either opposite spins or identical spins, characterized by coupling strengths $V_{\sigma}$ and $V$, respectively, which are generally distinct.
-This happens when the nearest-neighbor interaction effectively emerges from spin fluctuations in the limit of strong on-site electron-electron repulsion \citep{Hirsch1985,Scalapino1986}.